working-group-two/engineering-blog/pages/blog/_posts/2022-01-10-the-spec-behind-the-specs.md

 ## Assignments and naming

 The rules specify that type references must start with an uppercase letter and may not end with a dash `-`.
-It must also only contain upper- and lower-case letters, digits or dashes `-`.
+It may also only contain upper- and lower-case letters, digits or dashes `-`.
 The syntax for a type assignment is